top of page

 Sri Lanka FAQS'

-Cotton clothes, shorts, tshirts, polo shirt, singlet, sleeveless dress, short sleeve dress, dress shorts, short skirts and scarf to wear over shoulders when visiting Temples, All the above is useful at any time of the year. you will need light sweater/cardigan when in the North in the hills and waterproof clothing jacket and or a fold up umbrella.
+Cotton clothes, shorts, tshirts, polo shirt, singlet, sleeveless dress, short sleeve dress, dress shorts, short skirts and bring a scarf to wear over shoulders when visiting Temples and men must cover their knees when entering Temples All the above is useful at any time of the year. you will need light sweater/cardigan when in the North in the hills and waterproof clothing jacket and or a fold up umbrella.
 Modest dress for women is advisable especially off the beach and when visiting religious sites.
 Pack comfortable walking shoes, sandals. flip flops and runners/trainers and bring cotton socks (to protect your feet from the hot ground when you remove your shoes to visit temples) Pack mosquito repellent (for skin and clothes), hat/cap, sunglasses, swimwear, binoculars for wildlife safari, reusable water bottle (to limit the usage of plastic bottles), Suggest to bring an old phone to use with a local SIM card or use the one you have is also ok.
-Pack a small First aid kit, band aids, Panadol, Stop itch, Bushman repellant, sun screen 50+ and any prescription medication (there are many pharmacies in Sri Lanka if you need something).
+Pack a small First aid kit, Electrolytes, Vitamins, Tea Tree oil, band aids, Panadol, Stop itch, Bushman repellant, Sun screen 50+ and any prescription medication (there are many pharmacies in Sri Lanka if you need something).

 • What is Sri Lanka's currency?